Dalit PhD scholar was suspended for ‘repetitive misconduct’, claims TISS amid backlash

 Dalit student and PhD scholar Ramadas Prini Sivanadan was suspended for two years due to “repetitive misconduct over a period of time”, claimed the Tata Institute of Social Sciences in Mumbai on Saturday.

-Ramadas, who is also a student leader, had received a show cause notice from the institution’s registrar on March 7 objecting to his activism, specifically his participation in the Parliament March in Delhi in January, the Progressive Students’ Forum alleged in a statement on Friday.
+Ramadas, who is also a student leader, had received a show cause notice from the institution’s registrar on March 7 objecting to his activism, specifically his participation in the Parliament March in Delhi in January, said the Progressive Students’ Forum in a statement on Friday.

-The forum claimed Ramadas’ social media post encouraging students to watch the documentary Ram Ke Naam as an “‘anti-national’ act” was also a cause of objection.

-Ram Ke Naam is a National Film Award-winning 1992 documentary by filmmaker Anand Patwardhan about the campaign by Hindutva groups to build a Ram temple at the site of the erstwhile Babri mosque in Ayodhya.

 On Saturday, the Tata Institute of Social Sciences said the backlash against Ramadas’ suspension on social media is “malicious propaganda”.